subins2000/multi-smtp/readme.txt

 == Description ==

+Add multiple SMTP servers and let WordPress send email through each server one by one taking turns.

 Cycle between multiple SMTP servers for sending emails through WordPress.
 By doing this, you can increase the number of emails you can send alltogether.

 **Donate**